tencentyun/qcloud-documents/product/数据库/分布式云数据库DCDB/1.产品简介/典型应用场景_en.md

 ## File Index (Instant Access to Trillions Lines of Data)

-Generally, a cloud service platform contains hundreds of millions of to trillions of images, documents and video data.
+Generally, a cloud service platform contains hundreds of millions to trillions of images, documents and video data.
 Service platforms need to store the indexes of these files and perform addition, modification, read and deletion (in case of a large file, the index is deleted instead of the file) operations at index level in real time.
 The access of other users to the service platform makes the requirement extremely high for service quality and performance.
 Traditional database cannot support such a large volume of access and usage.
 With ultra-high performance and scalability in combination with strongsync capability, DCDB effectively guarantees the platform's service quality and data consistency.

 ## Cost-effective Business Database Solution